litentry/litentry-graph/README.md

 yarn
 ```

-_There is a `postinstall` script in the chain listener that transpiles the typescript to JS so we can import the lib in the NFT indexer_
+_There is a `postinstall` script in the chain listener and the nft-models that transpiles the typescript to JS so we can import the libs_

 Run the NFT indexer: